mmehr1988/curly-octo-guacamole/README.md

    d.
 Github App Link: [legendary-meme App](https://mmehr1988.github.io/legendary-meme/)

-4. Assignment 3: Work Day Schedule
+4. Assignment 3: Work Day Scheduler

    a.
-Summary: Work Day Scheduler allows you to save personal notes for each hour of the day.
+Summary: A scheduler app that allows users to save personal notes for each hour of the day.

    b.
 Github Repo: automatic-doodle